Site navigation

 Development

-The aim of the EU’s trade and development policy is to put trade at the service of development and poverty reduction.
+The aim of the EU’s trade and development policy is to put trade at the service of inclusive growth and development for developing countries.

 Trade and Development in a nutshell